iftec/BigBangBookstore/README.md

 * https://learn.codeinstitute.net/
     * Used for reference from the many examples shown on the course.
 * https://chat.openai.com/
-    * Used for creating search section of the site.
+    * Used for creating a search section of the site.
     * Used to check the format of the code for the site.
     * Used to analyse the some of code issues for the site.
-    * Used to create some of the python functions.
+    * Used to create some of the Python functions.
 * https://www.amazon.co.uk/
     * Images and descriptions for the books.
 * https://www.grammarly.com/
     * Used to check the grammar of the text.
 * https://github.com/isdanryan
-    * For help solving the merge conflicts and the late night calls.
+    * For help solving the merge conflicts, suggestions, and the late-night calls.

+Many, many thanks to:
-Many thanks to the teachers at the City of Bristol College for their help and support.
+- Pasquale Fasulo, Manuel Perez Romero, and all those at The City of Bristol College for their help and support throught this course, at times it's been tough going, but you've all been great and very approachable.
 # The Big Bang Bookstore